Sheet Pan Honey Mustard Salmon with Rainbow Veggies Recipe

 Pro Tips for Success

 2. Size Matters: Cut vegetables into similar sizes so they cook evenly.
-I learned this the hard way with burnt broccoli and raw onions!

 5. Rest Before Serving: Let everything rest for 2-3 minutes after cooking.
-This allows the juices to redistribute and makes serving so much easier.

 Recipe Variations & Substitutions